LucianoTeo/mp3-player/readme.md

 - (Escape) for quit miniPlayer mode view

 **Starting working on this project**
-* The only requirement to customize this project is having<a href="https://sass-lang.com/">SASS installed on your machine and basic knowledges of HTML, CSS and Javascript.</a>
+* The only requirement to customize this project is having<a href="https://sass-lang.com/">SASS</a> installed on your machine and basic knowledges of HTML, CSS and Javascript.

 <i>After having SASS installed globally on your machine, run the command above on the project's root folder.</i>